 Research on New Zealand English vocabulary

-The Centre publishes a number of other New Zealand Dictionaries, ranging from works designed for school use to larger comprehensive dictionaries such as the New Zealand Oxford Dictionary.
+The Centre published a number of other New Zealand Dictionaries, ranging from works designed for school use to larger comprehensive dictionaries such as the New Zealand Oxford Dictionary.
 This landmark international encyclopedic dictionary contains more than 100,000 definitions, including 12,000 New Zealand entries, along with 20 appendices containing significant New Zealand data.
-The Centre is committed to the study of all words in New Zealand English, including those borrowed from other languages and those from particular domains of use (e.g. New Zealand English words of rural origin).
+The Centre committed to the study of all words in New Zealand English, including those borrowed from other languages and those from particular domains of use (e.g. New Zealand English words of rural origin).

-Oxford University Press has also recently published a number of 'regional' dictionaries, including The Australian National Dictionary, The Dictionary of South African English, and The Canadian Oxford Dictionary.
+Oxford University Press published a number of 'regional' dictionaries, including The Australian National Dictionary, The Dictionary of South African English, and The Canadian Oxford Dictionary.
 The public interest in these publications is a measure of the importance of regional varieties of English in the construction of national identity in these post-colonial societies.

-Specific areas of research at the Centre include two completed PhD studies
+Specific areas of research at the Centre

 The Presence of Māori Words in New Zealand English (John Macalister, 2003)